For showtimes, click here.

 Class of 1984 was shot in approximately 40 days with a budget of about 3 million dollars.
 The film, which captured the punk image, became a hit, despite reviews which criticized its violent content.
 In fact, it seemed that the buzz surrounding the movie only helped its box office yield.

 “When I made this film, I was trying to warn people about what was to happen,” said director Mark Lester, commenting on the rise of violence in schools.
 “And I thought if people could see this movie maybe people would start dealing with the issue.”

 1. Real life inspired the plot.

-Director Mark Lestor found inspiration from several news articles which described violent incidents happening in schools.
+Director Mark Lestor found inspiration from several news articles which described violent incidents happening in schools, including a teacher who brought a gun to class for protection.
 He visited his old high school and was surprised at the way the campus had changed for the worse, including the presence of gangs.
 “And I thought this is like Blackboard Jungle, the movie that I grew up with,” he said.
-Go behind-the-scenes of Blackboard Jungle here.
+Check out the similarities between Blackboard Jungle and Class of 1984 here.

 2. Patten was the opposite of his character.

 Timothy Van Patten was cast as the punk leader after playing a similar type of character in The White Shadow.
 In real life though, he wasn't anything like the character he played.
 “He was a sweet, gentle guy who didn’t seem right for this role at all but he played it beautifully,” said Perry King.
 In fact, King and Patten got along so well that it made the scenes where they played adversaries a challenge.
 “Timothy did what Malcolm McDowell did in Clockwork Orange.
 He brought charm to the role,” Lester said.
 “He was captivating to watch and interesting.”